rithul17/LAMBDA-Serverless-Function/README.md

         Provides data to the monitoring dashboard for visualization.

-# intial project folder structure
+# intial project structure subject to change

+'''
 serverless-platform/
 ├── backend/
 │   ├── api/